Keveiuz/Git_Instructions/README.md

-# Text
+# Git_Instructions
-to text the fuction
+You can find the commands that mainly used in MacBook Pro.